alaTest Sites

-alaTest has collected and analyzed 63 reviews of Asus Transformer PAD.
+alaTest has collected and analyzed 62 reviews of Asus Transformer PAD.
 The average rating for this product is 4.4/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Opinions about the performance and portability are overall positive.
-The battery and durability also get good views.
-Many are critical about the price.
+Reviewers really like the performance and durability.
+The battery and portability are also mentioned favorably, whereas some have doubts about the price.

 price